Karate Scoreboard

 • Internet connection

-• Basic match info
+• Basic match information (player names, time, category)

 No downloads.
 No logins, no need for payments.
 Just plug and play.

-Our Happy Customers Cities
+Our Happy Customers’ Cities

 CountryCities